reverseame/windows-behavior-catalog/README.md

 # Windows Behavior Catalog (WBC)
-In this repository you will find a corpus of common Windows behaviors and their corresponding implementation.
+Collection of common Windows behaviors and their corresponding implementation.
 The source code is written in C++ and has been tested with `cl` (`Microsoft (R) C/C++ Optimizing Compiler Version 19.34.31935 for x86`). **The files have been compiled and tested under Windows 10 Pro Version 10.0.19044 Build 19044**.

 The vast majority of the behaviors here defined are based on the [Malware Behavior Catalog (MBC)](https://github.com/MBCProject/mbc-markdown)'s micro-behaviors.

+Feel free to contribute to the WBC's corpus by opening PRs and/or issues.

 # Contents